-Salabrasion is a dangerous technique used in the pursuit of tattoo removal where a salt solution is rubbed onto the skin, removing the epidermis, leaving the skin red and raw.
-With time, the idea is that the skin will scale and fall off, taking the tattoo pigment with it.
+Salabrasion is a dangerous, ineffective technique used in the pursuit of tattoo removal where a salt solution is rubbed onto the skin, removing the epidermis, leaving the skin red and raw.
+With time, the claim is that the skin will scale and fall off, taking the tattoo pigment with it.

-“Destroying the skin makes for an uncontrolled environment,” agreed James Tidwell, MD of Golden Coast Dermatology.
+“Destroying the skin makes for an uncontrolled environment,” agrees James Tidwell, MD of Golden Coast Dermatology.
 “It may remove some of the ink, but the risk of scarring and infection is high.”